landonb/dubs_style_guard/README.rst

   - I recommend using
     `EditorConfig <http://editorconfig.org/>`__
-    if you have a large team and not everyone has grown into Vim yet.

-    But the ``.dubs_style.vim`` solution is nice because it uses the standard modeline syntax -- whereas *EditorConfig* uses its own INI-style format -- so if you're already a Vimmer, it's quick 'n easy to make a ``.dubs_style.vim`` file and stuff a modeline inside.
+    in addition to this plugin (or similar) to look for modelines in each file, and to make it easy to cycle through different tab and width profiles.

-    - Also, the ``dubs_style_guard`` plugin has a few other features:
+    - This plugin has a few other features:

       - It'll tries to sleuth the style, if there's no modeline;